How To Be An Effective Psychic: Staying Grounded and Practical

 This realization is both sobering and liberating, for it reveals that just as we have the power to create our fears, we also possess the power to dissolve them.

-At our core, we are Beings of light, embodiments of peace and love.
-This is our natural state, our most authentic self.
-However, over time, our minds, like gardens untended, can become overrun with the weeds of negative thinking, past traumas, and societal conditioning.
-These influences distort our perception of reality, leading us to view life through a lens of fear and scarcity rather than one of love and abundance.
+We are really Beings of light that embody peace and love.
+This is our true, natural state and most authentic and true Self.
+However, over time, our minds turn into untended gardens that are overrun with the weeds of negative thinking, past traumas, and the influences of society.
+Our perception of reality quickly gets distorted by these experiences and causes us to see our lives through a lens of fear and scarcity.
+Instead, we could be embracing our existence as one of love and abundance.

 “The mind can go in a thousand directions, but on this beautiful path, I walk in peace.
 With each step, the wind blows.
 With each step, a flower blooms.” ~ Thich Nhat Hanh

-Engaging in positive perspectives, meditation, and other spiritual practices can help reprogram our minds, replacing fear-based thinking with thoughts rooted in love, gratitude, and trust.
-As we cultivate a more loving and compassionate relationship with ourselves, our perception of the world changes.
-We begin to see opportunities where we once saw obstacles, and our problems become less intimidating, more like puzzles to be solved with creativity, patience – even laughter.
+When you engage in positive perspectives, meditation, and other spiritual practices, we can reprogram our minds and replace our fear-based thinking by replacing them with thoughts rooted in love, gratitude, and trust.
+Cultivating a more loving and compassionate relationship with ourselves leads to a shift in our perception of the world.
+We begin to see opportunities where we once saw obstacles.
+Our problems also become less intimidating and turn into puzzles that need creativity, patience, and laughter to be solved.
 Yes, laughing at ourselves can go a long way!

 In this light, our fears and worries are not curses but imagined disruptions.
 If we can command them into nothingness, we can grow our faith and deepen our connection with The Divine.
 Our mental perseverations remind us that we are still allowing the mind and ego to rule the day.